Crisis Zone

-The PlayStation 2 version features a special "Grassmarket District" mission, which takes place six months after the main story's events.
-Lynch's successor Jared Hunter launches a fresh attack, seizing control of the newly opened Grassmarket District of Garland Square.
-With STF Director Grant Kessler's daughter Melissa as a hostage, Hunter demands that the surviving URDA members be released from custody in return for Melissa's life.
+Crisis Zone is a 1999 light-gun shooter video game developed and published by Namco for arcades.
+It is a spin-off of the Time Crisis series.

-McGarren and Squad 1 are sent to rescue her.
-They fight their way through Grassmarket Street, defeating an experimental defense droid called the A-0940 in the process.
-They then storm the Belforte Hotel, where Melissa is held on the rooftop swimming pool.
-There, they are confronted by Hunter and his airborne attack squad.
-Declaring his intent for revenge, Hunter engages and loses to Squad 1.
-He then attempts escape in a modified, heavily armed speedboat, but is killed when the boat is destroyed by McGarren's chopper.
-McGarren and his men then take Melissa to safety, having ended the URDA's terror once and for all.
+A port to the PlayStation 2 was released in 2004 as Time Crisis: Crisis Zone, with improved polygon textures and details and an additional mission.

 Gameplay

-In Crisis Zone, the player controls the elite anti-terrorist Special Tactics Force (S.T.F.) leader, Claude McGarren.
+In Crisis Zone, the player controls the elite anti-terrorist Special Tactical Force (STF) leader, Claude McGarren.
 The game uses the same pedal system to reload and hide; however, the player uses a machine gun, a customized Heckler & Koch MP5K with a sight laser and a capacity of 40 rounds.
 Players take cover behind a portable ballistic shield that is strapped to the character's left arm.
 The "crisis flash" is replaced with a warning target icon to remind players to hide from a threatening shot, though it is possible to interrupt the enemy from shooting.
 Crisis Zone is the first Time Crisis game to date to allow the player to select between three levels to play in any order.
 Upon completion of all three of them, the player can then play the final level to beat the game.